Netrazhang/Gacha-system-with-pity-mechanism/README.md

 gacha_state.json: persist the program's state (e.g. current probabilities and awards count)

 Usage:
-1) Individualize your awards pool
+1) Individualize your awards pool and probability in configuration part of gacha_system.py
 2) Enter the number of pulls in gacha_state.json
 3) Run gacha_system.py
 4) Check your received awards in gacha_state.json